Muscular Dystrophy

 DLR Sport Partnerships - Disability Inclusion Workshops (dlrsportspartnership.ie)

 IWA Sport’s mission is to develop and promote sport, physical and recreational opportunities for people with a physical disability to reach their full potential.
 Their vision is for everyone with a physical disability to enjoy sport, physical and recreational activities on a fully inclusive basis in any environment.
 They have sports clubs and activities in all parts of the country and welcome new members.
-You can find out more here.
+You can find out more at IWA Sport’s.

 Cathy Byrne